-Our Commitment to Our Improved Compensation Programs
+We Are Committed to Our Compensation Programs

-- In April 2014, 98% of the votes cast by our shareholders were voted in favor of our executive compensation for 2013. - Similarly, in April 2013, 97% of the votes cast by our shareholders were voted in favor of our executive compensation for 2012. - Our Compensation Committee and our NEOs viewed these votes as strong support in favor of our compensation programs, our compensation decisions and our commitment to excellence in compensation governance. - We discussed our compensation programs with many of our shareholders and other parties during 2013 and 2014 in order to better understand their views regarding our compensation programs.
-Those views have informed our decisions with respect to our compensation programs. - Since 2013, our Compensation Committee has refined several aspects of our PRSU award program and has increased the portion of the total compensation awarded to our NEOs that is tied directly to the achievement of three-year, forward-looking performance goals. - Since 2013, our Compensation Committee has refined the structure of its NEO evaluation and compensation decision-making process.
+Our Compensation Committee and our NEOs viewed the 2013, 2014 and 2015 shareholder advisory votes regarding executive compensation as strong support in favor of our compensation programs, our compensation decisions and our commitment to excellence in compensation governance.

+We discussed our compensation programs with many of our shareholders and other parties during 2013, 2014 and 2015 in order to better understand their views regarding our compensation programs.
+Those views have informed our decisions regarding our compensation programs.

+- Since 2013, our Compensation Committee has refined several aspects of our PRSU award program and has increased the portion of the total compensation awarded to our NEOs that is tied directly to the achievement of three-year, forward-looking performance goals. - Since 2013, our Compensation Committee has refined the structure of its NEO evaluation and compensation decision-making process.
 The Compensation Committee has increased its focus on pre-defined individual goals and firm-wide financial goals, as well as the Company's progress toward key strategic metrics, in determining the amount of incentive compensation awarded to our NEOs. - We have continued to apply our discipline on compensation expense to our NEOs, even during a period of superior performance.